animatedmax/spring-data-geode/src/main/markdown/reference/cache.md

-In the preceding example, the `ClientCache` is identified as `gemfireCache`, the Pool as `gemfirePool`, and the client Region as “Example”.
+In the preceding example, the `ClientCache` is identified as `gemfireCache`, the Pool as `gemfirePool`, and the client Region as "Example".
 However, the `ClientCache` initializes GemFire's `DEFAULT` Pool from `gemfirePool`, and the client Region uses the `gemfirePool` when distributing data between the client and the server.